eduardocasino/vmsmount/readme.txt

 	LANG    - Used by the Kitten library to show messages in the correct language.
 Currently only available in English, Spanish and Dutch.
-	NLSPATH - Used by the Kitten library to find the message catalogs.
+	NLSPATH - Used by the Kitten library to find the message catalogs (VMSMOUNT.EN, VMSMOUNT.ES, VMSMOUNT.NL, ...)
 	PATH    - VMSMOUNT searchs in the PATH for the unicode conversion tables.